Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 These shifts in software ownership and the resulting blind spots for managing these assets have created the need for a corollary shift in software asset management best practices.

-How Managing SaaS Differs from SAM
+How Managing SaaS Differs from Software Asset Management

 The unique profile of SaaS creates new challenges for software asset managers.
 And according to the panel’s participants, SAM professionals need to evolve their approach accordingly to keep costs and risk in check.